Written by the Outwitly Team

 Visit her Website

 Odunayo Eweniyi is an award-winning entrepreneur working for diversity and inclusion in fintech and technology.
-She is the co-founder and COO of PiggyVest, a fintech company in Lagos, Nigeria, whose mission is to empower people to better manage and save money.
-They’re one of Nigeria’s most successful fintech startups with over a MILLION users to date!
+She is the co-founder and COO of PiggyVest, a fintech company in Lagos, Nigeria, whose mission is to empower people to better manage and save their money.
+PiggyVest is one of Nigeria’s most successful fintech startups, with over a MILLION users to date!
 She’s also a co-founder and partner of FirstCheck Africa, an early-stage angel fund focused on investing in women in the very early stages of launching a startup.

 As if that weren’t enough to take on, Odunayo sits on the board of Village Capital and is a venture partner at Rally Cap Ventures.
-She’s also well known as an advocate for empowering women and girls – a woman after our hearts.
+She’s also well known as an advocate for empowering women and girls — a woman after our hearts.
 She explains that she feels a responsibility to help other women along the way.
-This has led to her launching two non-profits: Feminist Coalition and Wine and Whine Nigeria, and raising over 1 million dollars in support of youth-led activism against police brutality in Nigeria, the #EndSars movement.
+This has led to her launching two nonprofits: Feminist Coalition and Wine and Whine Nigeria, and raising over a million dollars in support of youth-led activism against police brutality in Nigeria, including the #EndSars movement against the country’s Special Anti-Robbery Squad.

 If just like us, you are eager to learn more about Odunayo, check out this interview she did with Career Foundry and make sure to follow her across social platforms!